kwabenasapong/openpldoc/manual/source/configure.rst

 **Continuous:**
    Will run all verses together, separated by verse number and chapter, if chapter is selected to show above.
 This will only add the next verse if it wholly fits on the slide.
+If it does not fit, it will begin a new slide.

 **Note:** Changes do not affect verses already in the service.